Does the thought of driving in the rain strike fear in you? Here are some tips to drive with confidence and safety in wet weather.

 These tracks appear as a result of water being displaced by its tyres, temporarily leaving a drier groove for your own car to handle before the surface gets covered up again.

-Sometimes, driving into a puddle can’t be avoided and this is water aquaplaning is unavoidable.
-Or a vehicle from the opposite side splashes a huge wave that completely blocks your view.
-The best way to handle this situation is to literally do nothing.
-No, we haven’t lost our marbles; the goal is to not make any sudden movements that might unsettle the car.
-Gradually lift off the accelerator pedal, all the while gripping the steering wheel firmly and keeping it straight.
-Any sudden input, such as hard braking or jerking the steering wheel will unbalance the car that can cause a loss of control.
+If aquaplaning does happen though, especially due to driving into a deep puddle, the best way to handle the situation is by doing nothing.
+No, we haven’t lost our marbles; the goal is simply to not make any movements that might unsettle the car.
+Just maintain a steady throttle or gradually lift off, all the while gripping the steering wheel and keeping it straight.
+Any sudden input, such as hard braking or steering, will unbalance the car and send you skidding into the guardrail or another car.

 AutoApp can prepare your car for the year-end monsoon with our wet-weather packages.
 Download the app here or in case of any emergency, contact our hotline at 91 028 028 and we’ll be happy to advise accordingly.